Commodore Format: Decline

 Commodore Format was the last commercial magazine in the UK for any of the three main 8 Bit machines (Spectrum and Amstrad being the other two).
 It ran until October 1995, long after commercial software for the C64 had ceased to be available in shops (unlike its sister publication Your Sinclair, which ceased publication when commercial software for the ZX Spectrum also ceased).
 By its final issue, it was barely recognisable from the one which had first appeared on news stands in 1990.
-The decline of the C64 meant the magazine was reduced to 24 pages, and it ran increasing numbers of technically oriented articles, while reviews of new games were that of those produced by Public Domain (PD) publishers.
+The decline of the C64 meant the magazine was reduced to 24 pages, and it ran increasing numbers of technically oriented articles, while reviews of new games were that of those produced by Public Domain (PD) publishers, mainly due to the machine itself having a strong presence of PD publishers throughout its lifetime, which the Spectrum and Amstrad lacked.

 It now retailed for £3.25.
 Editor Simon Forrester was the only full-time staff member of a magazine which once had a five strong team.
 He wrote almost every word of the last three issues, including the sign-off letter to the readers in the final issue.
 The letter advised readers to never buy a games console.
-When Forrester was writing this, at the same time the offices of Official Playstation Magazine, was preparing its first issue.
+When Forrester was writing this, the office of Official Playstation Magazine was preparing its first issue.
+According to message board forum posts made many years later by former writing staff, they were never made aware by Future that while they were putting together issue 60, that issue 61 would be the last.

 The final cover featured Roger Frames and his dog, Debit.
 The Mighty Brain was slung over Roger's shoulder in a glass jar.
 Together, they made their way into the sunset.
 The image dominated the cover, along with the words "THE END".